hackervera/tjgillies.github.com/_posts/2009-06-15-web-services-with-cocoa-surprise.markdown

 layout: post
 ---

 This week I have a talk at the first [Oklahoma City CocoaHeads](http://cocoaokc.org) meeting.
 I was going to talk about transferring data from web services with plists.
-I spend most of the day working on [SSConnection](http://github.com/samsoffes/ssconnection), a simple Foundation class for easily transferring plist data from a web service to a Cocoa application.
+I spend most of the day working on SSConnection, my simple Foundation class for easily transferring plist data from a web service to a Cocoa application.

 I was so into plists because at the Austin iPhone Tech talk I attended, they encouraged you to transfer data in plists because it had native parsing.
 I have to admit the native parsing is quite awesome.
 One method and everything is all parsed and ready.